bvaughn/react-error-boundary/CONTRIBUTING.md

 ## Committing and Pushing changes

 Please make sure to run the tests before you commit your changes.
-You can run `npm run test:update` which will update any snapshots that need updating.
+You can run `pnpm test`.
 Make sure to include those changes (if they exist) in your commit.

 ## Help needed